sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 <td><p>Windows and its drivers are responsible for detecting the type of associated Bluetooth device.
 If a keyboard, mouse, or other user-input device is responsible for causing the Bluetooth radio to wake the SoC, the display will turn on.
 Other Bluetooth devices such as portable audio headphones will not cause the display to turn on.</p></td>
 </tr>
 <tr class="even">
-<td><p>Wired LAN (USB-attached, modern standby-capable)</p></td>
+<td><p>Wired LAN (USB-attached, Modern Standby-capable)</p></td>
-<td><p>Wired LAN devices in modern standby platforms or their supported docks must support pattern-match offloads in order to be modern standby-capable.</p></td>
+<td><p>Wired LAN devices in Modern Standby platforms or their supported docks must support pattern-match offloads in order to be Modern Standby-capable.</p></td>
 </tr>
 </tbody>
 </table>

 **Note**  Windows can turn on the display when an incoming critical alert or activity is detected over the Wi-Fi network.
-Examples include notifications from lock-screen applications and VOIP calls.
+Examples include notifications from lock-screen applications and VoIP calls.

-**Note**  The interrupt mechanism is determined by the type of bus.
-For example, if Wi-Fi radio, MBB radio, or Bluetooth radio is connected via USB, it would use USB in-band resume signaling.

 ### Windows Update